Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 Keep reading, you’re in the right place.

 The game of chess is a matter of skill, critical thinking, and understanding the game.
 Becoming a truly great chess player, or even a chess master, takes much time and practice.
-Fortunately, learning how to play chess and learning the basic rules of chess can be fairly simple.
+Fortunately, learning chess and learning the basic rules of chess can be fairly simple.

-I remember when I first leaning how to play chess, and it all seemed very confusing.
+I remember when I first started learning chess, and it all seemed very confusing.
 There was so much to learn, it almost seemed like an impossible feat at first.
 Many people tend to want to group checkers and chess into the same category, since they are both boardgames that involve moving and capturing pieces, but chess has far more going on.

 As I first began to learn, I wanted to get very good, very fast, but with most skills, this was not the best way to approach, nor likely to happen.
-Learning how to play chess and especially developing to a point where you can fully understand the game takes time.
+Learning the rules of chess and especially developing to a point where you can fully understand the game takes time.
 What both myself and others have found to be one of the most effective ways to learn chess, is to break it down into steps.

 As we’ll cover throughout this article, first learn how to move the pieces on a basic level, then learn how each chess piece captures, then learn the more advanced moves, and then begin slowly developing both your offensive and defensive chess strategies.